alekssadowski95/STEMFIE-App/README.md

 # STEMFIE Platform
-This is the 3D Online Platform for the FreeCAD-build construction set STEMFIE!
+This is the 3D online app for the FreeCAD-build construction set STEMFIE!

 The STEMFIE construction set can be 3D printed at home with your own 3D printer and has been optimized for 3D printing.